appirio-tech/lc1-node-storage/Readme.md

 NOTE: The name of the provider may or may not be case sensitive depending on the file system.
 But it is very strongly recommended to use the name as if they are case sensitive.
 Node.js internal module loading is case sensitive

-The providers is initialized based on the configuration object passed during initilization by the application.
+The providers is initialized based on the configuration object passed during initialization by the application.

 To use s3 storage provider following configuration should be defined